When you are first starting as a freelancer, incorporation of your company seems far away.

 Assume that you make profits from your business which is the business of your company.
 Now, you need to cash out of your company.

-Firstly, you should adjust your director’s salaries (yes, you have the power to decide how much your company pays you.) to enjoy all the tax benefit under the personal tax regime: Personally, your first HK$132,000 chargeable income is absolutely tax exempted (tax-free income), and the remaining amount is subject to progressive tax rate starting from 2%, reaching to 17% at over HK$200,000 of effective chargeable income; Then, from the perspective of your company, the expense of salaries is treated as tax deductible, this expense is booked against your chargeable profits.
+Firstly, you should adjust your director’s salaries (yes, you have the power to decide how much your company pays you.) to enjoy all the tax benefits under the personal tax regime: Personally, your first HK$132,000 chargeable income is absolutely tax-exempted (tax-free income), and the remaining amount is subject to progressive tax rate starting from 2%, reaching to 17% at over HK$200,000 of effective chargeable income; Then, from the perspective of your company, the expense of salaries is treated as tax-deductible, this expense is booked against your chargeable profits.

 You can even maximize the tax saving when you take the tax reduction into account.
 In the tax year 2018/19, the Hong Kong government gives a one-off fixed 75% tax reduction to both individual and corporate taxpayers separately, with a ceiling cap of HK$20,000 per case.
 In particular, the ceiling of reduction is applied to each company and each individual separately.

-Combining all the approach stated above, you can legally save tax burden by shifting director salaries and shareholder dividend on the accounting books, the ratio of distribution should be updated year-to-year to cope with the latest Hong Kong’s tax benefits accordingly.
+Combining all the approaches stated above, you can legally save tax burden by shifting director salaries and shareholder dividends on the accounting books, the ratio of distribution should be updated year-to-year to cope with the latest Hong Kong tax benefits accordingly.

 Are you thinking about whether to incorporate your business?
 If you are serious about your business, incorporating earlier will get rid of unnecessary headache down the road.

 AsiaBC provide all-in-one incorporation package that will help you incorporate and open a business account in one go.
 Check it out here.公司註冊貼士公司注册贴士成立公司成立公司